APL Rule Book 2026 | Australian Powerlifting League

 • Testing is to be performed by urinalysis using an approved APL lab.

-• If a lifter enters a drug-tested meet and fails their test, the lifter will be banned for life from ever competing in an APL tested meet.
+• If a lifter enters a drug-tested meet and fails their test, or the appeal period expires or affirms the positive test results, the lifter will be banned for life from ever competing in an APL tested meet.

 • Lifters can appeal a positive test and request that the sample B be used to retest at the lifter's expense.
-The appeal must be requested within 30 days following a positive test.
+The appeal must be requested, and all required fees paid in full within 30 days following a positive test.
+The right to appeal expires after 30 days.
+If a lifter is successful in appealing a drug test, the lifter will be reinstated in good standing and all lifts and/or records will be reinstated.

 • A lifter who returns an Adverse Analytical Finding (AAF) for any substance or method listed under sections S1 (Anabolic Agents) or S2 (Peptide Hormones, Growth Factors and Related Substances) of the APL Banned Substance List shall receive a lifetime ban from all APL-sanctioned competitions, tested and untested.
 Any lifter who returns an AAF for a substance or method listed under any other section of the APL Banned Substance List shall be sanctioned in accordance with the APL Sanctions Policy.
 All sanctions are subject to confirmation testing, review procedures, and appeal processes as outlined in the APL Drug Policy.